Food Safety

 Water quality has a significant impact on food safety.
 It’s essential to use safe, clean water in cooking and cleaning.
 Make sure that professional experts regularly inspect the water source and plumbing systems to ensure that the water is sanitary and safe to use.

-The USDA regulates everything related to food safety in the United States.
-Their job includes ensuring that food is labeled correctly, announcing recalls when necessary, and monitoring pesticide use to keep it to a minimum.
+The U.S. Department of Agriculture (USDA) regulates everything related to food safety in the United States.4 Their job includes ensuring that food is labeled correctly, announcing recalls when necessary, and monitoring pesticide use to keep it to a minimum.

 They enforce more than 20 laws on the country's food supply, and one of these laws is the recently updated Food Safety Modernization Act.